IntersectMBO/ouroboros-network/ouroboros-consensus/docs/utxo-hd.md

 TODO Jared mentioned on Slack (~2nd Dec 2021) a question of where the incremental ledger computation logic should live if so much of that responsibility is relocated to the on-disk ledger data's maintanance.
-I haven't quite parsed it, but my initial thought is that that logic still belongs in `cardano-ledger-specs`, but maybe it can be appreciably isolated from the rest of the "normal" ledger rules
+I haven't quite parsed it, but my initial thought (Damian agrees) is that that logic still belongs in `cardano-ledger-specs`, but maybe it can be appreciably isolated from the rest of the "normal" ledger rules

 # Worked examples